Christmas in the UK

 There are Christmas markets, special activities and festivals all over Europe between November and January, many of which are accessible by the Eurostar (including the Christmas Markets in Lille and Brussels) or less than a 2-hour flight away.
 If you're travelling in Europe make sure you read our pages on travelling outside the UK before you go.
 The ISH Travel Club are running a trip to the markets in Prague this year!
 Alterntatively, how about Christmas in Paris?

 Commonwealth and International Student Christmas Weekend

-Taking place at Cumberland Lodge, a royal 17th Century house in the grounds of Windsor Great Park, this traditional British Christmas celebration is held a week before Christmas (on 18th-20th December) and includes a trip to Windsor Castle, Christmas lunch and even a visit from Father Christmas!
+Taking place at Cumberland Lodge, a Royal 17th Century house in the grounds of Windsor Great Park, this traditional British Christmas celebration is held a week before Christmas (on 19th-21st December) and includes Christmas carols Royal Chapel, Christmas lunch and even a visit from Father Christmas!